GJDgmdesigner/ECS750PSupportingmaterial/README.md

 My project software includes 4 executable files, they are all Juypter Notebook documents, they can be executed in Visual Studio Code, Juypter Hub, Kaggle.
 I recommend to run my programs in Kaggle.

 Tips: if run in Visual Studio Code, Juypter Hub, some packages may need to be installed, like seaborn, pandas, wordcloud, etc. In different situations, the dataset path may needs to change.
+If run in Kaggle, please open the "Internet on" switch in Notebooks-Notebook options setting, otherwise may result in False in ntlk and code error.

 The source code part includes 4 Juypter Notebook documents.
 They are:
 1) 01-tweet-comment-processor.ipynb :  It is a program that I used to process the downloaded JSON twitter comment from Postman, and store the processed dataframe in CSV files in date unit.